tomaz/appledoc/Readme.markdown

 command line, the spaces are automatically escaped for you, at least for paths, so this may not be necessary, however if you're using it as Xcode build script, you need to take care of that!

+Oh, and all boolean swithces can be prefixed with `--no-` following the switch name to override the default or global value.
+Example: `--no-docset`.

 That being said, the usage is: